nyc-crh/site/content/gallery/milton-galamison.md

 text:
 mapembed:
 audio:
-audioTitle: Milton Galamison oral history
+audioTitle: Milton Galamison Oral History, excerpt
+audioTranscript: milton-galamison
 video:
   srcType:	youtube
-  srcLink: 03atugrzteQ
+  srcLink:	001xHCFswhg
-videoTitle:
+videoTitle: Milton Galamison Oral History, excerpt
 eventname: Galamison describes the push for educational justice.
 caption: This is an oral history interview from the University of Kentucky’s library with Milton Galamison that discusses school segregation in New York City and protest against it.
 archive_source: University of Kentucky Libraries